-- 1. To consider appeals against dismissal, other disciplinary action, grading and grievances by employees of the Council - To determine all appeals falling within the remit of the Appeals Committee except where the Committee's decision would contravene an established Council policy.
+To consider appeals against dismissal, other disciplinary action, grading and grievances by employees of the Council e) Chief Executive

+2. To determine all appeals falling within the remit of the Appeals Committee except where the Committee's decision would contravene an established Council policy.